Celebrating information accessibility and raising awareness of Open Standards. Learn more.

 Remember when you were sent an important file that your computer couldn't read properly?
 Remember having to buy or download a new application just so you could open an attachment that you needed for work?
 Incompatibilities like this are usually caused by ways of storing information that are secret ('closed'), and privately owned ('proprietary').
 They cause huge problems for people, companies, and governments, and cost society an awful lot in creativity, productivity, and efficiency.
 Incompatible standards are used to manipulate markets and allow companies to charge people huge fees simply for the privilege of accessing their own data.
 Closed standards are also the basis of the worlds worst technology monopolies.

 Example: Your usual word processing app can't open a file made by one of your colleagues.
-You have to buy or download a new word processor made by the same company as theirs so that you can open the file, even though you've already got one that you prefer.
+You have to buy or download a new word processor made by the same company which your colleague got their programm from so that you can open the file.
+You have to change the program you use even though you've already got one that you prefer.

 What about protocols?